 In this series, we pulled aside folks from across our engineering department to talk about confidence.
 From the technical executives to folks on the ground in engineering, management and site reliability, we wanted to know what “confidence” meant to them, and how it had changed over the course of their careers.
+You can read the other five posts in the series from Rob Zuber, Stig Brautaset, Glen Mailer, Jacque Garcia, and Mike Marquez.

 In this interview, we spoke to CircleCI VP of Platform, Mike Stahnke.
 We hope you enjoy it.